-Being a sales person is not easy.
+Growth mindset training can help you develop a better sales team.
+That’s because being a sales person is not easy.
 Between frequent objections and outright rejection, sellers need to be persistent in the face of failure to succeed.
-This means that certain personality types are more conducive to the sales profession than others; specifically, personalities that press on in the face of difficulties.
+Certain personality types are more conducive to the sales profession than others; specifically, personalities that press on.
+But why?

-This second question caught the attention of world-renowned Stanford University Psychologist Dr. Carol Dweck, and she set out to find out why.
-After decades of research on the behavior of thousands of students, Dr. Dweck discovered that people have two distinct mindsets when it comes to success and achievement – fixed mindset and growth mindset.
+Stanford University Psychologist Dr. Carol Dweck wanted to know why.
+After decades of research on behavior, Dr. Dweck discovered that people have two distinct mindsets when it comes to success and achievement – fixed mindset and growth mindset.

 The research is described in her famous book, Mindset: The Psychology of Success and discusses how one can become more motivated, productive and accomplished by adopting a growth mindset.